yupanasenko/libakrypt_faq/Readme.md

     cmake.exe -G "NMake Makefiles" ../libakrypt-0.x
     nmake.exe

-The full list of compile & build options you can find in documentation, see `doc` directory or libakrypt-doc-0.x.pdf (in russian).

 ## Information

-Full documentation can be found in doc directory (in Russian).
+The full list of compile & build options and full documentation you can find in `doc` directory or libakrypt-doc-0.x.pdf (in russian).

 ## Attention